-Adderall falls under the Schedule II drug class in the US as it has potential for abuse, meaning that it is illegal it to use the drug without a valid Adderall prescription.
-To get a valid prescription of adderall you can also turn to www.exlpharmacy.com, a site which provides prescription on request and also provides authentic ambien pills.
+Adderall falls under the Schedule II drug class in the US as it has the potential for abuse, meaning that it is illegal it to use the drug without a valid Adderall prescription.
+To get a valid prescription of Adderall you can also turn to online pharmacy site which provides prescription on request and also provides authentic pills.
 The effects vary from individual and are not always beneficial to the person who does not have ADHD.
 Patients diagnosed with ADHD are already grouped as low performing and with poor behavioral patterns, as a result of which Adderall’s effects are ideal for treating these symptoms.
 However, the drug has different effects on people who do not have ADHD.
 These effects are looked into more detail below.

 The pros of taking Adderall without having ADHD